All Episodes

 I just don't know what kind of demographic exists that was ambivalent about voting for Trump, but then RFK endorsed him and that flipped them.

-This is a big win for RFK in that he expands his potential audience.
+This is a big win for RFK in that he expands his potential audience, particularly to a crowd addicted to strong men leader worship.

 jordan holmes

-There's another story of him cutting an animal's head off and putting it on something!
+I mean, there's another story of him cutting an animal's head off and putting it on something.

 dan friesen